jeetu-sah/react-interview-questions/README.md

 ### What are the differences between functional and class components?
 A functional component is just a plain javascript function that returns JSX (javascript XML). <br />
 A class component is a javascript class that extends React.

+### What is useMemo() in React?
+The useMemo Hook only runs when one of its dependencies updates. useMemo is a valuable tool in the React framework, designed to optimize performance by memoizing expensive computations.
+The React useMemo Hook returns a memoized value.
+Memoization is caching a value so that it does not need to be recalculated. <br />
+It recalculated the value only when one of its dependencies changed.
+It is useful to avoid expensive calculations on every render when the returned value is not going to change.